nus-cs2103-AY2223S2/tp/docs/team/rubynguyen07.md

 * **Documentation**:
     * **Contributions to UG**: I am responsible for writing up the documentation about Glossary, Statistics Panel, and Command summary.
-    * **Contributions to DG**: I am responsible for writing up the documentation about User Interface and Testing.
+    * **Contributions to DG**: I am responsible for writing up the documentation about User Interface, Testing and the Appendix: Planned
+  Enhancements section for Long strings are cut off and Pie chart for project status spins even when no statuses change.

 * **Contributions to team-based tasks**: I was responsible for setting up the team's repository and the UserGuide.